 It has many ways for you to tune into your favorite music, including an SD card reader and a 2x external antenna.
 Yet, they are only 4” in size.
 It’s designed to connect with several iPhone models and android smartphones.
 It is all controlled with buttons on the speakers or by using a remote to switch between songs.

 Conclusion: These speakers are loved by most owners.
 They promise and deliver a good sound that is loud enough to hear for most people.
 Compared to other speakers this is a good feature to have, but as with most things, it isn’t perfect for everyone.

 7. Kuryakyn 2712 MTX Road Thunder Speakers

 The Road Thunder speakers from Kuryakyn have a peak power rating of 100W.
 They use Bluetooth audio with all enabled devices.
 It can auto-pair with your smartphone, whether you have an Android or iPhone.
 You can also use it with your unpaired devices using 3.5mm aux cables.
 Five touch panel buttons further increase the ease of use.

 Everything you need for installation comes with your purchase.
 However, a few extra tools may make it an easier process to install it.
 The result is a speaker that should only draw about 5-amps of power from your battery when they’re turned on.
-It will also not weigh down your handlebars at only 3-pounds each and overall size of 14.7 x 10.5 x 5.2 inches.
+It will also not weigh down your handlebars at only 3 pounds each and an overall size of 14.7 x 10.5 x 5.2 inches.